GrazeMate

 It's like having Google Maps for grass—except instead of traffic updates, you get "this paddock is lush, that one needs two more weeks" updates delivered by drone every week.

-Key Technical Team Members
+Key Team Members

-• Sam Rogers, CEO & Founder
+• Sam Rogers, Founder & CEO

 Funding History

-• 2025: Sam Rogers founds GrazeMate in Australia
+• 2025 | Sam Rogers founds GrazeMate in Australia.

 Competitors

-• Virtual Fencing: Vence (Merck), Halter
+• Virtual Fencing: Vence (Merck), Halter, NoFence.

-• Livestock Monitoring: Ceres Tag, Allflex/Antelliq
+• Livestock Monitoring: Ceres Tag, Allflex/Antelliq.

-• Drone Ag: DJI Agriculture, Parabug
+• Drone Ag: DJI Agriculture, Parabug, SkyKelpie (operator-controlled).

-• Traditional: Helicopter services, contract musterers
+• Traditional: Helicopter services, contract musterers.